mozilla/skywriter/docs/embedding/bespinoptions.html.markdown

     });
     </script>

-Any of the standard settings are available.

-This is equivalent to calling `bespin.set("tabstop", 2);` on page load.
+Both of these examples are equivalent to calling `bespin.setSetting("tabstop", 2);` on page load.

 stealFocus